Sulcavis: Discovery

 The holotype of Sulcavis, BMNH Ph-000805, is discovered near the town of Lamadong, in Liaoning Province, China.
 The fossil was found in the Yixian Formation, an Early Cretaceous rock formation.
 The genus was described on January 9, 2013, in an article that was published in the Journal of Vertebrate Paleontology by Jingmai Kathleen O'Connor, Yuguang Zhang, Luis Maria Chiappe, Qingjin Meng, Li Quanguo and Liu Di.

 The type species of the new genus was named Sulcavis geeorum by the team of scientists.
 The genus name comes from the Latin words "sulcus" (groove) and "avis" (bird), reflecting the unusual dental characteristics of the genus.
-The species name is to honour the Gee family from La Cañada (US) "because of their generous contributions to the research of Mesozoic birds".
+The specific name is to honour the Gee family from La Cañada (US) "because of their generous contributions to the research of Mesozoic birds".
 The holotype of Sulcavis geeorum was prepared by Maureen Walsh at the Natural History Museum of Los Angeles County, USA.